ACCA Registered

 *QFZP = Qualifying Free Zone Person.
 Must meet substance and reporting requirements.

 Bottom line for UK agencies: if your clients are in the UK (or internationally) and you deliver services remotely, a free zone company is almost always the right choice.
 It is cheaper, faster to set up, and you can potentially benefit from 0% corporate tax on your overseas income.
-You only need mainland if you plan to sell services to UAE-based companies.

 How Do Free Zone Companies Pay 0% Corporate Tax?